Health Insurance, Immunizations & Health Care

 - Foreign prescriptions are generally not accepted at most pharmacies

-- Prescription medications may be covered under your insurance, or you may only pay a small fee or co-pay.
+- Prescription medications may be covered by your insurance, or you may only pay a small fee or co-pay.
 Reference your health insurance coverage policy or contact your policy provider.

 Additional On-Campus Resources